Panauti is situated at

 The Namo Buddha circuit stats in Panauti.
 It should be noted that his trek though the Kathmandu Valley changes every year due to the monsoon seasons.
 Avid hill walkers or trekkers should be fine.
 However if you've never been to Nepal before or never gone trekking in Nepal before then it's better to take a guide.

+Not at all.
 Panauti is a very small town.
-There's currently a "private" tour company pushing community tours around the town.
+There's currently a "private" tour company pushing "community tours" and "community homestays" around the town.
 These are quite overpriced and don't cover everywhere.
 If you really like heritage, enjoy the peace and quite of making your way around on a self guided heritage walk.

 How long is a heritage walk around Panauti?